About Shafqat

 Calculator Development

-M.S. & B.S.
+M.S. and B.S.
 Computer Science.
 Formula verification systems, cross-calculator accuracy testing, static web performance, zero-dependency calculator architecture.

 Financial Education